This post brought to you by Bakery Crafts. The content and opinions expressed below are that of Growing Up Gabel.

 Up until about a week ago, I had never heard of a 3D cookie or at least I thought I hadn’t.
 Until I ran across Bakery Crafts 3D Cookie Cutters.
 I was intrigued.
 What exactly is a 3D cookie?

 A 3D cookie recipe is basically one that doesn’t lay flat.
 So that gingerbread house we make every Christmas?
 Yup!
 A 3D cookie.
 I knew my kids would get a kick out of these elephant and lion Valentine’s cookies.
+You can find similar animal cookie cutters or find other fun shapes like dinosaurs!

 Making a 3D cookie recipe is not for the faint of heart, but learn from my mistakes and it will be a breeze for you.
 First, you have to roll the dough thin.
 If it’s rolled too thick, the cookies expand too much and you can’t put the parts together.